-Information with respect to material contracts, other than contracts entered into in the ordinary course of business, to which Celestica or its subsidiaries is a party, entered into during the two years immediately preceding the publication of this Annual Report, is included in Item 5, "Operating and Financial Review and Prospects - Liquidity and Capital Resources" and Item 6(B), "Compensation".
-These contracts include equity compensation plans and agreements related to our credit facilities and A/R sales program, each of which is included as an exhibit to this Annual Report.
-See Item 19, "Exhibits".
+Information with respect to material contracts, other than contracts entered into in the ordinary course of business, to which Celestica or its subsidiaries is a party, entered into during the two years immediately preceding the publication of this Annual Report, is included in Item 5, "Operating and Financial Review and Prospects - Liquidity and Capital Resources" and Item 6(B), "Compensation."
+These contracts include equity compensation plans and agreements related to our credit facility and our \$250.0 million accounts receivable sales program, each of which is included as an exhibit to this Annual Report.
+See Item 19, "Exhibits."